influxdata/docs-v2/content/influxdb/v2.0/visualize-data/dashboards/control-dashboard.md

 1. Click the **{{< icon "gear" >}}** on the dashboard cell you want to refresh.
 2. Click **{{< icon "refresh" >}} Refresh**.

-### Automatically refresh dashboard

-Click **Enable Auto Refresh**.
-In the window that appears, configure the following options:
-  - **Until**: Select **Indefinite** to automatically refresh continuously.
-Select **Custom** to set a time to stop automatically refreshing.
-  - **Inactivity Timeout**: Set how long the dashboard should be inactive before timeout stops automatically refreshing the dashboard.
-  - **Refresh Interval**: Enter how frequently the dashboard should refresh.

 ### Select time range

 1. Select from the time range options in the dropdown menu.